rbrummer-jhb/iamroot/index.markdown

 ```
 `;` semicolons are the standard way to separate each SQL statement in database systems that allow more than one SQL statement to be executed in the same call to the server.

-This specifies the end of statement batches.
+[GO](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/sql-server-utilities-statements-go?view=sql-server-ver15) signals the end of a batch of Transact-SQL statements to the SQL Server utilities.
 ```sql
 GO
 ```